MoaidHathot/Dumpify/README.md

     * More tests
     * Visual (Render) Tests - consider acceptance tests
     * Tests for Nesting
+* Add support for include fields
+* Add support for include private members
+* Cache Spectre.Console styles and colors
+* More sync between Custom Descriptors and Custom Renderers
+	* Think how we can mark type's descriptor as needing special rendering.
+	* The current CustomDescriptorGenerator must generate a value
+	* Consider ValueTuple
+* Refactor SpectureTableRenderer to share customization code
+* Better handling of ObjectDescriptors without properties (currently empty table)

 # Disclaimer
 This project is inspired by LinqPad's Dump features, authored by Joseph Albahari.